Sehbazz-Virk/yahooFinanceScraper/README.md

 where the expected url exists on yahoo finance.
 Not robust or complete!

 HOW TO USE:

+Windows 10: NOTE - STILL BEING TESTED!
+BUGGY!
+* Run scraper.exe in the dist folder

+Not Windows 10: compile from source
 * make sure you have python3 installed
 * run the following command in this folder:
     * pip install -r requirements.txt